Revolutionary Blockchain in Healthcare: Key Benefits and Real-World Case Studies[Updated 2025]

 1.1.
 Understanding Blockchain Technology

-Blockchain is a distributed ledger technology that maintains a continuously growing list of records, called blocks, which are linked and secured using cryptographic principles.
-Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
-This creates an immutable, transparent, and decentralized system where data cannot be altered retroactively without changing all subsequent blocks.
+Blockchain in healthcare is transforming how medical data is stored, shared, and protected.
+Blockchain, a distributed ledger technology, maintains a continuously growing list of records—called blocks—that are linked and secured using cryptographic principles.
+Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data, creating an immutable and transparent system that ensures security and integrity across healthcare networks.

 1.2.
 Blockchain in Healthcare Context